-Tiini addresses social media pressure in ‘sleep’
+Tiini addresses social media pressure in ‘Sleep’

 Budding Ghanaian sensation, Frank Soku, known in showbiz circles as Tiini has addressed social media pressure bedevilling the youth of the country in his maiden single dubbed, ‘Sleep’.

-According to him, a lot of successes flooding social media are not real, unfortunately some of the youth easily fall for suck cooked stories, and are eager to emulate the trends to make it in life which doesn’t end well them.
+According to him, a lot of success stories flooding social media are not real.
+Unfortunately, some of the youth easily fall for suck cooked stories and are eager to emulate the trends to make it in life which doesn’t end well.

 For this reason, he has advised people to be content with the little money or success achieved and close their eyes to fake lives on social media.